 Treatment of myocardial ischemia is directed at improving blood flow to the heart muscle.
-Depending on the severity of your condition, you may be treated with medications, undergo a surgical procedure or both.
+Depending on the severity of your condition, you may be treated with medications, surgery or both.

 - Aspirin.
-Your doctor may recommend taking a daily aspirin or other blood thinner.
-This can reduce the tendency of your blood to clot, which may help prevent obstruction of your coronary arteries.
-There are some cases where aspirin isn't appropriate, such as if you have a bleeding disorder or if you're already taking another blood thinner, so ask your doctor before starting to take aspirin.
+A daily aspirin or other blood thinner can reduce your risk of blood clots, which might help prevent obstruction of your coronary arteries.
+Ask your doctor before starting to take aspirin because it might not be appropriate if you have a bleeding disorder or if you're already taking another blood thinner.

 - Beta blockers.
 These medications help relax your heart muscle, slow your heartbeat and decrease blood pressure so blood can flow to your heart more easily.

 - Calcium channel blockers.
-Calcium channel blockers, also called calcium antagonists, relax and widen blood vessels by affecting the muscle cells in the arterial walls.
-This increases blood flow in your heart.
+These medications relax and widen blood vessels, increasing blood flow in your heart.
 Calcium channel blockers also slow your pulse and reduce the workload on your heart.

 - Ranolazine (Ranexa).
-This medication helps relax your heart arteries.
-Ranolazine is an anti-angina medication that may be prescribed with other angina medications, such as calcium channel blockers, beta blockers or nitroglycerin.
+This medication helps relax your coronary arteries to ease angina.
+Ranolazine may be prescribed with other angina medications, such as calcium channel blockers, beta blockers or nitrates.

 Procedures to improve blood flow

-Sometimes more aggressive treatment is needed to improve blood flow.
-Surgical procedures that may help include:
+Sometimes, more-aggressive treatment is needed to improve blood flow.
+Procedures that may help include:

 - Angioplasty and stenting.
-During angioplasty — also called a percutaneous coronary intervention (PCI) — your doctor inserts a long, thin tube (catheter) into the narrowed part of your artery.
-A wire with a tiny, deflated balloon is passed through the catheter to the narrowed area.
-The balloon is inflated to widen the artery, and then a small wire mesh coil (stent) is usually inserted to keep the artery open.
-Some stents slowly release medication to help keep the artery open.
-This procedure improves blood flow in your heart, reducing or eliminating myocardial ischemia.
+A long, thin tube (catheter) is inserted into the narrowed part of your artery.
+A wire with a tiny balloon is threaded into the narrowed area and inflated to widen the artery.
+A small wire mesh coil (stent) is usually inserted to keep the artery open.

 - Coronary artery bypass surgery.
-During this procedure, a surgeon creates a graft to bypass blocked coronary arteries using a vessel from another part of your body.
-This allows blood to flow around the blocked or narrowed coronary artery.
-Because this requires open-heart surgery, it's typically reserved for cases of multiple narrowed coronary arteries.
+A surgeon uses a vessel from another part of your body to create a graft that allows blood to flow around the blocked or narrowed coronary artery.
+This type of open-heart surgery is usually used only for people who have several narrowed coronary arteries.